 B. Officers: One student shall serve as the chairperson of the committee.
-Chairperson will be elected by majority vote of the committee in the spring semester fro the following academic year.
+Chairperson will be elected by majority vote of the committee in the spring semester for the following academic year.
+The Chairperson shall not have voting power except in the event of a tie.
 The new chair will assume office at the next meeting following the election.
-(Amended 4/24/90)
+(Amended 4/24/90 & 11/20/03)

-One student shall serve as an assistant chair of the committee and shall be appointed by the chairperson, subject to approval by majority vote of the committee.
-(Amended 4/29/87)
+One student shall serve as an assistant chair of the committee and shall be appointed by the Chairperson, subject to approval by majority vote of the committee.

 In the event that the chairperson is unable to fulfill his/her term, the assistant chairperson will become the new chairperson, and appoint a new assistant chairperson.
 The assistant chairperson appointment will be subject to approval by majority vote of the present committee members.
 (Amended 4/29/87)

-C. Other members: At the most, four OSA Senators can serve on the committee at a time.
+C. Other members: At the most, two OSA Senators can serve on the committee at a time.
 (Amended 10/19/87)

 D. Students are appointed to one-year terms on the Segregated Fee Committee with eligibility for reappointment in subsequent years.
-Academic staff members are appointed to two-year terms.
+Academic staff members are appointed to three-year terms.
 Faculty members are appointed to three-year terms.
 Faculty and academic staff terms will be on a staggered basis.
-(Amended 10/14/87 & 4/24/90 & 10/24/01)
+(Amended 10/14/87 & 4/24/90 & 10/24/01 & 4/15/09)

 E. Committee members who are absent from two consecutive regular meetings or who are absent from three of five consecutive regular meetings, and who have not offered for such absences, reasons acceptable to the chairperson, shall be designated by the chairperson as delinquent.